hmrguez/Estudio/Readme.md

-# Estudio
+# Study

-Una guide with all possible algorithms to study for a freshman year CS final exam
+A guide with all possible algorithms to study for a freshman year CS final exam

 Covers all, from iterative programming, to backtracking to working with trees.